The

 You can use a 1965 Mullard OA81 or OA91 germanium point contact

 diode if you really want to.
-In this circuit I've found that
+In this circuit I've found that the

-one of which there were plenty.
+which there were plenty.

 Coils